Tupolev Tu-144: Use by NASA

 In the early 1990s, Judith de Paul, and her company IBP Aerospace brokered an agreement with Tupolev, NASA, Rockwell and later Boeing.
 They offered a Tu-144 as a testbed for NASA's High Speed Commercial Research programme, which was intended to design a second-generation supersonic jetliner called the High Speed Civil Transport.
 In 1995, Tu-144D No. 77114 (with only 82.5 hours of flight time) was taken out of storage and after extensive modification at a cost of US$350 million, designated the Tu-144LL (where LL is a Russian abbreviation for Flying Laboratory, Летающая Лаборатория, Letayushchaya Laboratoriya).
 The aircraft made 27 flights in Russia during 1996 and 1997.
 Though regarded as a technical success, the project was cancelled for lack of funding in 1999.

 This aircraft was reportedly sold in 2001 online, but the aircraft sale did not proceed.
 Tejavia Systems, the company handling the transaction, reported that the deal was not signed as the replacement Kuznetsov NK-321 engines also used in a Tupolev Tu-160 bomber were military hardware and the Russian government would not allow them to be exported.

 In 2003, after the retirement of Concorde, there was renewed interest from several wealthy individuals who wanted to use the Tu-144LL for a transatlantic record attempt, despite the high cost of a flight readiness overhaul even if military authorities would authorize the use of NK-321 engines outside Russian Federation airspace.

 Reasons for failure and cancellation

 Limited routes

-Only one commercial route, Moscow to Alma-Ata (now Almaty), was ever used and flights were limited to one a week, despite there being eight Tu-144S certified aircraft available and a number of other routes suitable for supersonic flights, suggesting that the Aeroflot decision-makers had little confidence in the Tu-144 commercial viability when passenger service began in 1977.
+Only one commercial route was ever used, an approximately 3100 km route from Moscow to Alma-Ata (now Almaty), and flights were limited to one a week, despite there being eight Tu-144S certified aircraft available and a number of other routes suitable for supersonic flights, suggesting that the Aeroflot decision-makers had little confidence in the aircraft's commercial viability when passenger service began in 1977.